Different Types of Medical Marijuana Plants

 Indica Dominant Hybrid

 The different strains and their medical applications have been discussed above.
 If you want to have access to any of the breeds listed and more, all you need to do is to obtain your Florida medical marijuana card.
+Once your card is issued, a visit to the local dispensary is in order.
+Their knowledgeable staff members will help guide your options.
 You can contact the licensed marijuana doctors at Kind Health to obtain your medical marijuana card.

 Looking for more information on medical marijuana and CBD oil for your medical condition?
 Check out our related article "5 Things You Need to Know about Medical Marijuana in Florida" for more information.